charlpcronje/dev.docs.cronje.me/src/rLang/README.md

+---
----: R Programming | DEVserv.ME
+title: R Programming | DEVserv.ME
 label: R Programming
-order: 101
+order: 17
 authors:
   - name: Charl Cronje
     email: charl@devserv.me
     link: https://charl-cv.devserv.me
     avatar: https://assets.devserv.me/avatars/darker.jpg
-tags: [dev,tools,start,js,php,frontend,backend,developer,devtools,helpers,log]
 ---
 R is a programming language for statistical computing and graphics supported by the R Core Team and the R Foundation for Statistical Computing.
 Created by statisticians Ross Ihaka and Robert Gentleman, R is used among data miners and statisticians for data analysis and developing statistical software